 Nine Mile is one of a few trail systems which has something for everyone; including trails for those true beginners, as well as trails for the technical riders who want a challenge.
 The singletrack woven throughout this trail system doesn’t necessarily flow, but it does provide a wide variety of technical trails to choose from.
 The ski trails running through the forest provide some easy, as well as wide-open, extremely fast sections.
 The multitude of singletrack, combined with the ski trails, enables riders to create the mountain biking experience they desire.

 Don’t forget the after-ride gathering in the parking lot with the locals.
 Bring a grill, have some brats and a beer, and share those riding stories.
 It can be an attraction all its own.

-Lowes Creek County Park is a 250-acre park located just a couple miles south of Eau Claire off S. Lowes Creek Road in the town of Washington.
+Lowes Creek County Park is a 250-acre park located just a couple miles south of Eau Claire off S. Lowes Creek Road.
 This is another park with a tremendous amount of volunteers.
 “Every time we go there, someone is maintaining the trails,” said Gary.

 At three dollars for a daily trail pass, this is one of the cheapest mountain biking experiences you’ll find in Wisconsin.
 Do yourself and the hard working volunteers a favor -- pony up the dough and enjoy all that Lowes Creek has to offer.